Eddie Murphy (hurler)

 Eddie Murphy is a hurling coach and former player from County Cork.
 He played with Bishopstown before joining Kerry side Kerins O Rahillys and later Austin Stacks.
 He won an All Ireland B medal with Kerry in 1986.
 He also played minor football and hurling with Cork.
-He is now one of the leading hurling coaches in Ireland, having trained Kerry at all levels plus a number of clubs sides in both Kerry and Cork.
-He is a son of the Cork great Willie 'Long Puck' Murphy.
+He later became a hurling coach, and trained Kerry at several levels as well as a number of clubs sides in both Kerry and Cork.
+He is a son of the Cork All-Ireland-winner Willie 'Long Puck' Murphy.

-Currently Eddie Murphy guides his Gaelcholáiste side to Munster Championship glory as they make it to the Quarter Finals.